 In high school, Patel had been inspired by environmental activist Bill McKibben, who argued that it is wrong for the fossil fuel industry to profit from destroying the planet.
 “If climate change were simply a technological problem, we would have solved it via a price on carbon in the 1980s or 1990s.
 Instead, the fossil fuel industry uses its wealth and influence to stop itself from being properly regulated,” says Patel, who is currently a doctoral candidate in materials science and engineering at Northwestern University.
 “Divestment is a way of showing that we, as a university and broader society, oppose that business model.”

-At the time, Tilak Lal, the chair-elect of the Rutgers University Board of Trustees, and SOE alumnus, chaired the Board of Governors’ and Board of Trustees’ joint committee on investments.
+At the time, Tilak Lal, the chair-elect of the Rutgers University Board of Trustees, and SoE alumnus who is currently the head of risk management at Lighthouse Partners, chaired the Board of Governors’ and Board of Trustees’ joint committee on investments.
 “Shane led the first big thrust and reached out to the Investment Committee,” he recalls.

 It had taken about a year of campaigning before Patel’s Fossils Fuel Divestment Campaign was directed to Lal and the joint committee on investments.
 Patel remembers Lal as being personally encouraging.
 “He has a clear interest in hearing what students care about and are fighting for – especially on climate change.
 From day one, I could see it was a problem that genuinely concerned him and that he believed my generation should be leading the charge in fighting for change,” he says.